-Newspaper editor B. B. Paddock, in his multivolume history of Fort Worth, called Ephraim Merrell Daggett “the father of Fort Worth.”
+He would not become a resident of Fort Worth until he was forty-four years old—middle age for a man of his time.
+But he did so much for Fort Worth that newspaper editor B. B. Paddock, in his multivolume history of Fort Worth, called Ephraim Merrell Daggett “the father of Fort Worth.”

 Daggett was born on June 3, 1810.
 Still living on that date were Jefferson, Napoleon, and Beethoven.

 Daggett was born in Canada eight miles from Niagara Falls, moved to Indiana in 1820, traded with Indians at Fort Dearborn (Chicago) in 1833, moved to Shelby County, Texas, in 1840 for his health (he suffered from rheumatism).
 When two feuding factions in Shelby County clashed in the Regulator-Moderator War (or “Shelby County War”) in 1842-1844 over land swindling, fraud, and cattle rustling in east Texas, Daggett was a Regulator.
 (Shelby County also sent us Middleton Tate Johnson and Captain Charles Turner.)
 In the Mexican-American War of 1846-1848 Daggett fought under Texas Ranger Captain John Coffee Hays.
+(Daggett would marry Hays’s daughter Pheneba.)
 During the Battle of Monterrey in 1846 Daggett, along with Ripley Arnold, fought under the command of General William Jenkins Worth.

 The Texas State Gazette clip above shows that by 1851 Daggett was back in Shelby County, where he was being “spoken of” as a candidate for the House of Representatives.